zero-mstd/mav-z/README.md

 * separate page on only toots & media
 * archive colume on months and year, stick on the screen when scroll down
 * back to top button when scroll down
+## modified by slshyn 11/09/2020
+* added click to open image
+* fixed a few visual problems
+* added scroll on archive column
+* added open link on a new tab when click

 # Usage
 <b>With Python (original):</b>